webdriverio/webdriverio/website/blog/2019-04-03-react-selectors.md

 Internally, WebdriverIO uses a library called [resq](https://github.com/baruchvlz/resq) to query React's VirtualDOM in order to retrieve the nodes.
 This library allows WebdriverIO to find any component in the VirtualDOM by the component's name and also filter this selection by state and/or props.

 WebdriverIO's provided API, `browser.react$` and `browser.react$$`, methods have three parameters.
-The first parameters is the selector to query, this parameter is required.
-The second and third paramters are optional filters, `props` and `state` respectively.
+The first parameter is the selector to query, this parameter is required.
+The second and third parameters are optional filters, `props` and `state` respectively.

 ```js
 const selector = 'MyComponent'